nickyiliwang0000/h/react-and-firebase/using-firebase-with-react.md

 ```

 ### Getting data from Firebase

-Let's imagine that we were building a digital bookshelf that kept track of all of our favourite books.
+Let's imagine that we were building a digital bookshelf to keep track of all of our favorite books.
 To start, let's add some data to our Firebase database.

 1. In your Firebase console, click the 'Database' tab.
 We're going to create a **realtime database**.
 Firebase REALLY wants you to make a Cloud Firestore one right now.
 Do not do that.
 Scroll past it until you see something like this:

 ![Firebase database tab](https://hychalknotes.s3.amazonaws.com/07-firebase-database-screenshot.png)

 1. Hit 'Create database'.
 1. Start in test mode.

 Let's add some books to our bookshelf.
-Click the '+' next to the name of your database and add some lines with your favourite books:
+Click the '+' next to the name of your database and add some lines with your favorite books:

 ```
 book1: "Beloved"